 Brian Arthur Sellick (1918-1996)

-Sellick was born at Dorking at the end of the Great War.
+Brian Sellick was born at Dorking at the end of the Great War.
 He worked initially at the Middlesex hospital in London and joined the Royal Naval Volunteer Reserve during the WW2.
 After the war he returned to service at the Middlesex Hospital.

 He was one of the early anaesthetists for cardiac surgery and was responsible for introducing the hypothermic anaesthesia for cardiac surgery.

 Over the years the manoeuvre has been reassesed and modifications recommended, the work done by the likes of Vanner and Duggan has relinquisehed the need for applying the high pressure recomended by Sellick (44n) down to 30 newtons.